 - From the My Apps and Games menu, access the Settings menu.

-- Once you’re inside the Settings menu, scroll down to the Family tab and select the Child account that you’re encountering the issue on.
+- Go to Settings > Family tab, and select the Child account with which you’re encountering the issue.

-- Next, scroll cycle through the carousel privacy menu and access the entry associated with See content other people make.
+- Next, scroll through the carousel privacy menu and access the entry associated with “See content created by other people.

 In case you’re still encountering the same problem, move down to the next potential fix below.

-A. Enabling UPnP in your Router Settings
+A. Enable UPnP in your Router Settings

 - Follow steps 1 to 3 from the guide above to get inside the NAT Forwarding / Port Forwarding menu of your router settings.